fdavies93/metamoney/README.md

 ## Commands

-Commands should be based on the _output_ rather than a _verb_ i.e. this is a declarative system.
+Commands are based on the _output_ rather than a _verb_ i.e. this is a declarative system.

 ```sh